MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/service-configuration/large-sessions.md

 * You cannot subscribe to a large session.
 * There is no automatic inclusion into the recent player lists for members of a large session.

 ## Recent players

 When Xbox Live players play multiplayer games with new people, after the game they can see those players on their dashboard in the **recent players** list.
-If a player had a great experience with a new player in a game, they may want to play with them again, or add them as a friend.
-If they had a poor experience with a player, they may wish to avoid them in the future, and/or report the bad behavior after the game is over.
+* If a player had a great experience with a new player in a game, they may want to play with them again, or add them as a friend.
+* If a player had a poor experience with a player, they may wish to avoid them in the future, and/or report the bad behavior after the game is over.

 With regular sessions, Xbox Live automatically adds players in the same session to the recent players list.
 If you use large sessions however, you must take some extra steps to ensure that the recent player lists are properly populated.

 ## Set up a large session

 To set sessions up as large, add `“large”: true` to the capabilities section in the session template.
 That lets you set the `maxMembersCount` up to 10,000.

 A session template like the below should work:

 ```json
 {